iivvaannxx/magento-order-management/README.md

 ## Technologies Used

 > [!IMPORTANT]
-> About Nix: I am used to create and manage my development environments using a tool
+> **About Nix**: I am used to create and manage my development environments using a tool
 > called [devenv](https://devenv.sh/), that is built
 > upon [Nix](https://nix.dev/tutorials/nix-language.html)
 > and [Nix Flakes](https://www.tweag.io/blog/2020-05-25-flakes/).
 Those 3